tengjuilin/markdown-resume/source/cv_full.md

 - Managed and designed official website; monitored and updated social media accounts and email list
 - Coordinated with internal and external media efforts to ensure up-to-date online presence
+- Facilitated coordination of ChemE BBQ event and graduation ceremony

 ### Secretary <time> May 2021 – Present </time>